esimiele/VMAT-TBI-CSI/Readme.md

 - fixed VMAT CSI iso naming (brain, upspine, lowspine)
 - changed button content from 'add target' to 'create target'
 - added logic for scan SS and create targets to exclude any structure with 'ts_' in the Id

-## Still to do
-todo:
-- reconcile when differences between init bst in template and UI